No Tags Found!

 Dear Mr. Dinesh Divekar,

-I addressed to the organization on settlement of such labour issues.
-We contact the Embassy, trying to follow all the procedures but there is no result.
-They do not want to pay even a compensation unless there is an article on this in our labour contract and they should pay.
-My dismissal is not fair, taking into account 4 years of committed work, appreciations of all the Ambassadors during this period of time and my promotion to the position of Senior Interpreter.
+I have addressed the organization regarding the settlement of such labor issues.
+We have contacted the Embassy and have tried to follow all the procedures, but unfortunately, there has been no result.
+They are unwilling to provide any compensation unless it is explicitly mentioned in our labor contract, which they should honor.
+I believe my dismissal is unjust, especially considering my dedicated work of 4 years, the appreciation received from all the Ambassadors during this time, and my promotion to the position of Senior Interpreter.

 Thank you for your comments!